PLF Lawyer

 1. Incentives for Corporate Income Tax (“CIT”)

-Following Vietnamese law, the normal CIT rate is 20% in the fiscal year and may vary depending on the industry, profession, and business area.
+Following Vietnamese law, the normal CIT rate is 20% in the fiscal year.
+The tax rate may vary depending on the industry, profession, and business location.

 Article 18 of Circular 78/2014/TT-BTC stipulates several industries, trades, or business investment projects in areas are entitled to preferential CIT rates.
 It should be noted that enterprises are only entitled to preferential tax rates when enterprises implement accounting regimes, invoices, vouchers and payment of CIT according to the declaration.